OV3RLORDS-MODS/GSM-GAME-SERVER-MANAGEMENT/README.md

--Overview

-GSM is a comprehensive tool designed to streamline the management of Project Zomboid game servers.
-With an intuitive interface and robust features, it allows server administrators to effortlessly start, stop, and monitor their servers.
-This tool is perfect for both new and experienced users who want to host their own multiplayer servers for Project Zomboid.
+🎮 Project Zomboid Server Manager (GSM) is the ultimate solution for effortlessly managing your Project Zomboid game servers.
+With its user-friendly interface and powerful features, it allows server administrators to easily start, stop, and monitor their servers.
+Whether you’re new to hosting or a seasoned pro, GSM makes running your multiplayer servers a breeze.

--Features
+Features

-Server Control: Easily start, stop, and restart your Project Zomboid server with a single click.
+🕹️ Server Control: Start, stop, or restart your Project Zomboid server with just a single click.

-Console Access: View real-time server output and send commands directly to the server console.
+📜 Console Access: View live server output and send commands directly to the server console in real-time.

-Settings Management: Configure server settings such as server name, maximum players, and port directly within the application.
+⚙️ Settings Management: Configure essential server settings like name, max players, and port directly within the app.

-Mod Management: Organize and manage your Project Zomboid mods.
-The application supports browsing and applying mods from a designated directory.
+🧩 Mod Management: Effortlessly organize and manage your Project Zomboid mods, including browsing and applying mods from a specific directory.

-Scheduling: Plan and automate server operations with the built-in scheduling feature.
+📅 Scheduling: Automate server operations and plan tasks with the built-in scheduling feature for seamless management.

-Server Status: Monitor server status with real-time updates and visual indicators.
+🔍 Server Status: Keep an eye on your server's status with real-time updates and visual indicators.

-User-Friendly Interface: An easy-to-use interface designed for both new and experienced server administrators.
+👨‍💻 User-Friendly Interface: Designed for both beginners and experienced admins, featuring an intuitive and easy-to-navigate layout.

-Why Use Project Zomboid Server Manager?
+Why Choose Project Zomboid Server Manager?
-Managing a Project Zomboid server manually can be complex and time-consuming.
-This tool simplifies the process, providing all the essential features in one place, making server management accessible to everyone.
-Whether you're running a small private server for friends or a larger public server, this application ensures smooth operation and easy management.
+Managing a Project Zomboid server manually can be challenging and time-consuming.
+GSM simplifies this process by bringing all essential features together in one place, making server management straightforward for everyone.
+Whether you’re hosting a small private server or a larger public one, GSM ensures smooth operation and hassle-free management.

--Easy Installation and Setup
+Easy Installation and Setup

-Setting up a game server with traditional management tools like TCAdmin or Pterodactyl can be complicated, often requiring intricate configurations and additional dependencies.
-The Project Zomboid Server Manager is designed to be much simpler:
-No Complex Setup: Unlike TCAdmin and Pterodactyl, which involve multi-step installations and server-side configurations, our tool requires minimal setup.
-Just download, install, and you’re ready to manage your server.
+🚀 Quick and Simple Setup: Unlike traditional tools like TCAdmin or Pterodactyl, which can be complicated and require complex configurations, GSM offers a streamlined setup process.
+Download, install, and you’re ready to go!

-User-Friendly Interface: With an intuitive design, even users without advanced technical skills can easily navigate and use the tool.
+🧑‍💻 Intuitive Design: With its user-friendly interface, even those with minimal technical skills can easily use GSM.

-Quick Start: Begin managing your server within minutes.
-Simply select your batch file, configure settings, and start your server.
-No need for extensive server or web panel configurations.
+⏱️ Fast Start: Get up and running in minutes.
+Choose your batch file, adjust settings, and start your server without extensive configuration or web panel setups.

--How to Get Started
-Download and Install: Download the Project Zomboid Server Manager from the provided link and follow the installation instructions.
-Select Batch File: Use the application to select the batch file associated with your Project Zomboid server.
-Configure Settings: Set up your server settings, including server name, max players, and port.
-Start the Server: Start your server with a single click and monitor the output through the console.
-Manage Mods: Add and manage mods from your designated mod directory.
-Automate with Scheduling: Schedule regular server operations to ensure consistent uptime and maintenance.